mrp089/simvascular.github.io/documentation/rom_simulation/1d-solver/input_file/readme.md

 VTK export options

   <ul style="list-style-type:none;">
     <li>0 - Output multiple files (default).
 A separate file is written for each saved increment.
-A **pvd** file is also provided which contains the time information of the sequence.
+A <b>pvd</b> file is also provided which contains the time information of the sequence.
 This is the best option to create animations. </li><br>
     <li>1 - The results for all time steps are plotted to a single XML VTK file. </li><br>
   </ul>